MANSY: Generalizing Neural Adaptive Immersive Video Streaming With Ensemble and Representation Learning: Evaluation

 Next, we evaluate the effectiveness of the proposed MTIO architecture.
 We report the mean accuracy of \texttt{MANSY} with different number of input-output heads $M$ in Figure~\ref{fig:effects_of_m}.
 Note that $M=1$ is equivalent to the standard architecture with single input-output head.
 As shown, increasing $M$ will improve the predictive performance especially on unseen viewing patterns, which confirms the effectiveness of MTIO architecture to reduce prediction bias and improve generalization.
 Besides, we also observe that such performance gain will gradually diminish when $M$ is sufficiently large (e.g., $M > 3$).
 This phenomenon could be attributed to the fact that our MTIO architecture utilizes a single neural network to implicitly train multiple sub-models, and a large $M$ will quickly reach the network capacity.
 Consequently, the trained sub-models may share high similarities, while the success of ensemble learning relies on the diversity of sub-models~\cite{havasi2021training}.
 As a result, their prediction bias may accumulate, hurting the benefits of ensemble.
 This suggests that in practice, it is unnecessary to set $M$ too large for the MTIO architecture.

-As a supplement, we also measure the computation overhead of MTIO architecture in terms of the increase of the number of model parameters and floating-point operations (FLOPs) per inference compared to the standard architecture (i.e., $M=1$).
-As shown in Table~\ref{tab:complexity_comparison}, the overhead introduced by MTIO is negligible: even when $M=10$, it only increases 2.50\% of model parameters and 2.17\% of FLOPs.
-By comparison, when adopting VAE or explicit ensemble, as in~\cite{guimard2022deep}\cite{zhang2020epass360}, the overhead drastically increase to 14.25\%/488.08\% or 200\%/200\% on model parameters and FLOPs, respectively.
+As a supplement, we also measure the computation overhead of MTIO architecture in terms of the increase of the memory consumption and inference time\footnote{\Revision{Time measurement is performed on an Intel(R) Core(TM) i7-12700 CPU, and is limited to \textit{use only 1 CPU core} to simulate resource-constrained scenarios.}} compared to the standard architecture (i.e., $M=1$).
+As shown in Table~\ref{tab:complexity_comparison}, the overhead introduced by MTIO is negligible: even when $M=10$, it only increases 0.25\% of memory consumption and 1.56\% of inference time.
+By comparison, when adopting VAE or explicit ensemble, as in~\cite{guimard2022deep}\cite{zhang2020epass360}, the overhead drastically increase to 10.67\%/430.94\% or 200\%/200\% on memory consumption and inference time, respectively.

+We also measure the overhead of the \textit{LR} method and results show that it consumes 2.66 MB memory and takes 11.77 ms per inference.
+Considering that \textit{LR} is a non-DNN-based method, it naturally causes less computation overhead than DNN-based ones, including our MTIO Transformer.
+Despite this, our MTIO Transformer achieves significantly higher prediction accuracy than \textit{LR}, especially for long-term prediction, as illustrated in Figure~\ref{fig:accuracy_vs_time}.
+Moreover, modern commercial VR headsets are now equipped with sufficient computing resources to support the exeuction of small-size DNNs.
+For example, Meta Quest Pro~\cite{metaquestpro} is powered by the Qualcomm Snapdragon XR2@1.8GHz, which features 8 CPU cores and 12GB memory along with an Adreno 650 GPU for accelerating computation.
+Hence, deploying our model on commercial headsets is feasible and the performance-overhead trade-off of our model is worthwhile.